tingyuli96/Tingyu-s-Home/README.md

 # Welcome to my website
 Hello, I'm Tingyu and welcome to my website!
 This is a place where I put all the things I want to share with you guys.
 Hope you like it.
-First, a short introduction to myself.
-I received Bachelor Degree of Engineering in Sun Yat-sen University, and I am now pursuing a Master Degree of Electric Engineering in Columbia University.
-I am interested in Artificial Intelligent and I used to do something related to FPGA design.